-As of December 31, 2018, the MidwayUSA Foundation has unrestricted financial reserves of about $137,247,718, or about 18 times its annual expenses, which totaled about $7,313,757.
-The ratio is the result of managing funded endowment accounts for over 2,700 youth shooting teams.
-The Foundation also manages endowments for shooting organizations, donor-advised funds intended to support shooting sports, and other special-purpose endowment accounts.
+As of December 31, 2021, the MidwayUSA Foundation’s audited statements show the MidwayUSA Foundation has unrestricted financial reserves of about $262 million, or about 26.5 times its annual expenses, which totaled about $10 million.
+The ratio is the result of managing funded endowment accounts for 2,773 youth shooting teams.
+The Foundation also manages 54 endowments for youth shooting organizations, 22 endowments for organizations with youth shooting programs, 2 donor-advised funds intended to support shooting sports, and other special-purpose endowment accounts.

 Top 10 Donors

 Since 501(c)3 inception (2008) as of 12/31/2022

 Larry & Brenda Potterfield

 ACUI Collegiate Clay Target Program

 National Wild Turkey Federation